 MSU residence halls are not available for lodging during Spartan Reunion.

-Your registration includes the following meals and refreshments:
+Your registration will include some meals and refreshments:

 In addition to dining halls, there are several retail options across campus, including Sparty’s mini-markets, Starbucks locations and various food courts.